 FlashGPU is a MacSim-based GPU simulation model that integrates with SimpleSSD.
 This research framework can be basically used for exploring an emerging GPU platform that would employ flash wihtin its discrete device.
 The current version of FlashGPU replaces global memory with Z-NAND that exhibits ultra-low latency.
 It also architects a flash core to manage request dispatches and address translations underneath L2 cache banks of GPU cores.
 While Z-NAND is a hundred times faster than conventional 3D-stacked flash, its latency is still longer than DRAM.
 We expect that many different types of persistent memory subsystems, algorithms, controllers can be researched to address such long latnecy issues on flash in cases where ones require putting flash into massive GPU core network.

 SystemC interface converter (SCIC) enables DRAMSim to be integrated with comprehensive pin-level system simulation models.
 SCIC manages protocol difference between the DRAMSim and SystemC interface.
 SCIC also provides storage resources for modeling data movement.
 Additionally in this project, a pin-level protocol (Transaction Level 0) is introduced it to the memory system model of DRAMSim; therefore, the memory system can be harmonized to other simulators that employ SystemC or HDL simulation.
-You can download the source code from code.

 Solid State Drive Simulator/Emulator